PokefanMarcel/yumepokered/README.md

 **Visuals**
 - Several maps have updated graphics and new animations.
-- Gym leaders have their own sprites.
+- Gym Leaders have their own overworld sprites.
+- Pokémon sprites can be switched between Japanese Red/Green, international Red/Blue, and Gen 2 variants.
+Several Red/Blue backsprites have been updated.
 - New player sprites when surfing or running.
 - In Super Game Boy mode, the town color palettes have been adjusted to better reflect the original Japanese town names.
 - Restored gym leader names in trainer card.